 Reed will quite possibly be given medical label “mentally retarded” when he is older and he is anything but stupid, dumb, ridiculous, slow, messed up, idiotic, high or worthless.
 He is loving, charismatic, affectionate and yes, he is smart.
 Very smart.
 He has learned to work around his limitations to find things that his peers can do naturally.
 He works very hard to find creative ways to achieve things that come so easily to others.
 So you can see how that word in today’s contextual context really is offensive and hurts others even though that may not be your intention.

 I challenge you to really think about what you are saying and say what you mean.
-If you think a show on TV is stupid, say that.
-If you think you are dumb because you forgot to buy milk at the store, say that.
-If you think your spouse is being ridiculous, say that.
+If you think a show on TV is stupid, say that

 But please stop using the r-word.